 Effective January 1, 2001, Section 9-1-2210 of the South Carolina Code of Laws allows employees eligible for service retirement to participate in the Teacher and Employee Retention Incentive (TERI) Program.
 TERI participants may retire and begin accumulating retirement benefits on a deferred basis without terminating employment for up to five years.
 Upon termination of employment or at the end of the TERI period, whichever is earlier, participants will begin receiving monthly service retirement benefits which will include any cost of living adjustments granted during the TERI period.
 TERI participants with an effective TERI date prior to July 1, 2005 do not make employee contributions to SCRS.
 TERI participants with an effective TERI date on or after July 1, 2005 make employee contributions to SCRS.
-All TERI participants do not earn service credit and are ineligible to receive group life insurance benefits or disability retirement benefits
+All TERI participants do not earn service credit and are eligible to receive group life insurance benefits and are not eligible for disability retirement benefits.

 Beginning July 1, 2006, employees participating in the SCRS have been required to contribute 6.50 percent of all compensation.
-For the year ended June 30, 2007, the employer contribution rate was 8.05 percent (before a surcharge to fund retiree health and dental insurance coverage).
-For the years ended June 30, 2005 and 2006, this rate was 7.55 percent.
-The Fund's actual contributions to the SCRS for the years ended June 30, 2007, 2006 and 2005 were approximately \$463,018, \$414,264 and \$340,640 respectively and equaled the required contributions (excluding the surcharge) in the percentages outlined above.
-Also, the Fund paid employer group-life insurance contributions at the rate of .15 percent of compensation for each of the years ended June 30, 2007, 2006 and 2005.
+For the year ended June 30, 2008, the employer contribution rate was 9.06 percent (before a surcharge to fund retiree health and dental insurance coverage).
+For the year ended June 30, 2006, this rate was 7.55 percent and for the year ended June 30, 2007, this rate was 8.05 percent.
+The Fund's actual contributions to the SCRS for the years ended June 30, 2008, 2007 and 2006 were approximately \$503,126, \$463,018 and \$414,264 respectively and equaled the required contributions (excluding the surcharge) in the percentages outlined above.
+Also, the Fund paid employer group-life insurance contributions at the rate of .15 percent of compensation for each of the years ended June 30, 2008, 2007 and 2006.